cwx-worst-one/EAT/README.md

 ![Alt text](src/efficiency.png)

-## Models
-TODO

-## Feature Extraction
-TODO

-## Pre-training
-TODO

-## Fine-tuning
-TODO

 <!-- omit in toc -->
 ## TODO
+- [x] release the feature extraction codes
+- [ ] release the model checkpoints for pre-training and fine-tuning
-- [ ] release the main pre-trained codes and pre-trained EAT model
+- [ ] release the main pre-trained codes
-- [ ] release the fine-tuned codes and fine-tuned EAT models (in AS tasks)
+- [ ] release the fine-tuned codes
 - [ ] release the inferrence codes

 <!-- omit in toc -->
 ## Citation
-If you find our EAT code and paper useful, please cite:
+If you find our EAT code and paper useful, please cite the following paper:
 ```
 @article{chen2024eat,
   title={EAT: Self-Supervised Pre-Training with Efficient Audio Transformer},